abrader/abrader-gms/README.md

 #### project_name
 The project name associated with the project

-Be sure to follow the 'userid/repo' format to insure proper operation.
+Be sure to follow the 'userid/repo' format to insure proper operation for GitHub & GitLab.
+For Stash, only include the project name for this parameter.

 ```puppet
 project_name => 'abrader/abrader-gms',